 Per the UBCIC Constitution and Bylaws, only members in good standing in the current fiscal year (April 1st, 2023, to March 31st, 2024) may speak from the floor or vote on resolutions brought forward during the meeting.

 Registration Support: Please direct any registration questions or concerns to Angie Bain, Registration Lead ([email protected]).
 Angie and the registration team are also available for registration support during the meeting.

-We encourage members to be prepared with a proxy letter in advance of the meeting, whether you are sending a proxy in case you need to step out briefly (and return later), or if you need a proxy to stand in for you throughout the entire meeting.
+We request members are prepared with a proxy letter in advance of the meeting, whether you are sending a proxy in case you need to step out briefly (and return later), or if you need a proxy to stand in for you throughout the entire meeting.
 Advance preparation will also help ensure that the meeting maintains quorum for voting purposes.

 Attached is a proxy template letter for your convenience.
 You are welcome to put the wording on your own letterhead, OR you can copy, paste, and fill in the proxy letter directly into the body of an email to Elena Pennell ([email protected]).
 Please reach out to Elena if you have questions regarding proxy letters.

-We are pleased to inform you the UBCIC will reimburse travel and accommodation costs for the Chief or the Chief's proxy for this Chiefs Council meeting if you are attending in person.
-We have rooms reserved at the River Rock Resort (8811 River Road, Richmond BC V6X 3P8) under the Union of BC Indian Chiefs block.
+We are pleased to inform you the UBCIC will reimburse travel and accommodation costs for the Chief or the Chief's proxy for this Chiefs Council meeting if you are attending in person, in alignment with the UBCIC travel claim policy.
+We will provide further details regarding a hotel block in the next notice.

-Please RSVP and book your room as soon as possible as the hotel block is limited.
+Please RSVP and book your room as soon as possible as the hotel blocks are limited.

 Meeting materials will be available in advance for download, rather than provided in hard copy.